learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 When first building a Rails application, it is possible to flag that the application should be API-only.
 In this lesson, we will take a look at what this means and how it provides us with some useful automatic configurations.
-We will also briefly look at the `--database` flag, which will be necessary in our pursuit of building our own APIs.

 ## Using the `--api` Flag

-To create an API-only Rails build from scratch, include the `--api` after the name of the Rails application on creation:
+To create an API-only Rails build from scratch, include the `--api` after the name of the Rails application name upon creation:

 ```sh
 rails new bird-watcher-api --api